A complete characterization of sharp thresholds to spherically symmetric multidimensional pressureless Euler-Poisson systems: Preliminary calculations

 Taking gradient again,

 Note that $(\nabla^2 f) x = g_{rr} x$ and $(\nabla^2 f) v = \frac{g_r}{r}v$ for any $v\in x^\perp$.
-This completes the proof of the Lemma. \end{proof} Through this Lemma, we conclude that the Hessians of radial functions are diagonalizable using the same matrix of eigenvectors.
-From Theorem \ref{local}, we know that for solutions to persist for all time, the gradient matrix of velocity should be bounded.
-Given the velocity is radial vector field, we have the following relation for $\mathbf{u}$, $u$ in \eqref{gensysmom}, \eqref{mainsysmom} respectively,
+This completes the proof of the Lemma. \end{proof} Using this Lemma, we conclude that the Hessians of radial functions are diagonalizable with the same orthonormal basis of eigenvectors.
+From Theorem \ref{local}, we know that in order for solutions to persist for all time, the velocity gradient matrix must remain bounded.
+Since the velocity field is radial, we have the following relation for $\mathbf{u}$, $u$ in \eqref{gensysmom} and \eqref{mainsysmom}, respectively,

 Hence, the two eigenvalues of $\nabla\mathbf{u}$ will be $u_r$ and $u/r$.
-Therefore, to ensure that the gradient of velocity is bounded, we need to control the two quantities: $u_r, u/r$.
+Therefore, to ensure that the velocity gradient is bounded, we must control the two quantities: $u_r, u/r$.